Molten Man: Fictional character biography

 Raxton next appears, still in poor condition, under the care of Liz Allan.
 When Harry Osborn comes to visit Liz and Normie, he and Liz argue.
 Hearing Liz speak Harry's name, Raxton awakens and attacks him, screaming that Harry has hurt his family for the last time and will "die for real".
 Spider-Man intervenes, but he has trouble fighting Raxton, whose powers have grown out of control.
-Spider-Man manages to trap Raxton in asphalt, and Harry provides him with a cure that Oscorp had been working on upon using volunteer Charlie Weiderman, the other "Molten Man".
-The cure is successful, returning Raxton to his original human state.
-Although he finally was rid of the alloy, he still retained his powers, such as super strength, energy manipulation and a new power to incinerate anything by producing fire from his palms.
-Harry built him a special suit, using a part of the alloy and his DNA, to help him control his powers.
+Spider-Man manages to trap Raxton in asphalt, and Harry provides him with a cure that Oscorp had been working on upon using volunteer Charlie Weiderman, the other "Molten Man" who destroyed Peter's house at the same day Spider-Man joined the New Avengers prior to Civil War.
+The cure is successful, returning Raxton to his human form while retaining his powers.
+Harry builds Raxton a special suit, using a part of the alloy and his DNA, to help him control his powers.

-When Liz Allan became the head of Alchemax, she used the company's cutting-edge technology to cure Raxton of his condition.
-Even though he was constantly monitored, he was no longer a threat to society and started working as a member of Alchemax's security force.
-As Alchemax and Parker Industries competed for a contract to build a new prison, Raxton and Tiberius Stone used Raxton's connections to hire the Ghost to sabotage Parker Industries.
+Liz Allan later becomes the head of Alchemax and uses its technology to completely cure Raxton, removing his powers.
+He is constantly monitored, but is no longer considered a threat to society and joins Alchemax's security force.

 Powers and abilities

 Originally, Mark Raxton was given unnatural powers after the exposure to an experimental liquid metal alloy obtained from a meteor discovered by Spencer Smythe.
-His body completely absorbed its organic properties, turning all of these external tissues into a solid metallic substance, as well as trunks, belt, and boots he wore right before the accident.
+His body completely absorbed its organic properties, turning his external tissues into a solid metallic substance.
 As a result, the Molten Man possesses superior strength and high resistance to physical injury.
 His skin is composed of a frictionless metal that causes things to slip off, including Spider-Man's webbing.
 Raxton's metallic fingers are sensitive enough to pick locks (making him an expert safe cracker).
-He can generate fierce flames, incinerating anybody who tries to touch him or shooting fire-like blasts at his foes.
-At one time, his body became molten lava, allowing him to project radiation and heat up to 300 °F. In this form, the Molten Man's metallic skin would reach a critical stage at which point it could actually dissolve, slowly at first, then faster, and eventually be burned away by its own temperature.
+He can generate intense flames, incinerating anybody who tries to touch him or shooting fire-like blasts at his foes.
+At one time, his body became molten lava, allowing him to project radiation and heat up to 300 °F. In this form, the Molten Man's metallic skin would reach a critical stage and eventually dissolve.

-Additionally, unlike most of Spider-Man's more thuggish villains, the Molten Man had brains to complement his raw physical strength.
-An intelligent, but very sane scientist, Raxton was smart enough to learn from his own mistakes and not fall for the same trick twice.
-He is a college graduate with a Bachelor of Science degree in chemical engineering.
+Additionally, Molten Man is a college graduate with a Bachelor of Science degree in chemical engineering.